##

 .

-For our scatterplot, we will plot the horsepower on the x-axis and
+For our scatterplot, we will plot the age on the x-axis and the height on the y-axis.
+For other columns, this command would look like this:

-plot(x = mtcars$mpg, y = mtcars$gear)
+plot(x = NHANES$Age, y = NHANES$Height)

 The plot viewer should show this: